Around the Road in 8 Days – Iceland Ring Road Itinerary

 Stop 5: Jökulsárlón Glacier Lake

 Your final stop for the day is the stunning and always popular Jökulsárlón glacier lake.
 The icebergs come from the glacier you were just hiking on, which calves into the lake before the chunks of ice float out to sea.
-I was initially worried about whether or not there would be enough ice in the lake to make the stop worthwhile, but as you can see below it clearly wasn’t an issue!
+I was initially worried about whether or not there would be enough ice in the lake during my summer visit to make the stop worthwhile, but as you can see below it clearly wasn’t an issue!

 Not only was Jökulsárlón filled with icebergs, but it was also teeming with birds flying off into the sunset as well as several seals.
 The sun stayed low in the sky and gave a nice warm color to the scenery for what seemed like hours.
 Jökulsárlón is a place where it is easy to see why it is such a popular destination, and it certainly lives up to the hype.

-After you’ve taken it all in, make the quick 10 minute drive to your accommodation for the evening (if it is the same as mine) and enjoy a dinner before tucking in to rest for a long day on the road!
+After you’ve taken it all in, make the quick 10 minute drive to your accommodation for the evening (if it is the same as mine) and enjoy a meal before tucking in to rest for a long day on the road!

 Accommodation: Hali Country Hotel